 First, organizations can’t hire enough competent professionals to analyze the massive amount of data any infrastructure, software, device or computer system creates.
 Staff levels to get to the data being created requires, at a minimum, twice as many analysts than most companies can afford.
 Even if a company could afford this staff, there are not enough qualified candidates to hire.
 This is a problem almost every security operation center deals with.

 Second, analysts cannot do their job — monitor their environment — without an inundation of alerts from firewalls, user behavior tools, file changes and more.
-There are thousand of alerts that overwhelm analysts and most are benign.
+There are thousands of alerts that overwhelm analysts and most are benign.
 While that is a good thing, it causes burnout — as analysts are usually in a constant alert state.

-Third, when analysts do investigate alerts they don’t often have enough context or visibility to actually understand what is happening in any given situation.
+Third, when analysts do investigate alerts, they don’t often have enough context or visibility to actually understand what is happening in any given situation.
 Many threats are unique or similar to an innumerate number of situations.

-Lastly, and most troubling for many SOCs is that most of the time, alerts are pulled at random, leaving too many potential threats uninvestigated.
+Lastly, and most troubling for many SOCs, is that most of the time, alerts are pulled at random, leaving too many potential threats uninvestigated.
 However, there is a tremendous amount of risk due to the nature of the number of alerts and the sampling process that is done now.
 A large portion of alerts are ignored, while many alerts that are investigated are benign.

-The SIEM is the central tool to combat this.
-But even the most robust security information and event management tools cannot deal with the breadth of alerts and the vast number of security tools don’t integrate seamlessly into SOCs.
+The SIEM is the central tool to combat this, but even the most robust security information and event management tools cannot deal with the breadth of alerts, and the vast number of security tools don’t integrate seamlessly into SOCs.

 One day’s worth of alerts can take up to one man month of work.
 That would take 35 analysts — who aren’t even available anyway.
 Many analysts try to look at 20 percent of alerts.
 If you have 10,000 alerts per day — a typical example — that means 2,000 alerts in 7 days, which would still need 20 analysts — and their salaries — per day.
 It is both unfeasible, financially unsound, and quite risky.